cannotilever/Keyboard-Network-Monitor/README.md

 ## Next Steps:

 The most immediate development priority is bringing Windows support using the logiPy library for keyboard lighting control.
 Next in priority is an interactive setup process that stores configs in a separate file so that manually adding points via altering the code is no longer necessary.
-Finally, I know that doing os.system calls to set lighting is not great, so in the future I hope to integrate with g810-led's C++ library as to not make os.system calls.
+Finally, I know that doing os.system calls to set lighting is not great, so in the future I hope to integrate with g810-led's C++ library as to not make os.system calls